marynamln/Spark-group-project/README.md

 7. What genres are most common in movies?
 8. How many series last more than 10 seasons?
 9. Which movie lasts the longest?
-10. How many movies are there in the drama genre?
+10. What movies are in the drama genre?
 11. How many films were shot in a certain region (eg USA, Ukraine)?
 12. Which persons have only the profession of actor/actress?
 13. Which directors have made the most films in the comedy genre?